top of page

 within a period of ten working days, the supervisor may provide the employee with a written response either

-amending the evaluation as requested.
+will not be amending the evaluation/observation as requested.

-evaluation will be provided to, and signed by, the employee.
-The amended evaluation will then be forwarded to
+copy of the evaluation/observation will be provided to, and signed by, the employee.
+The amended evaluation/

-the Superintendent, or the designee, for review in a sealed envelope, marked Personnel-Evaluation.
-The supervisor
+observation will then be forwarded to the Superintendent, or the designee, for review in a sealed envelope,

-will also retain a copy of the completed form.
+marked Personnel-Evaluation.
+The supervisor will also retain a copy of the completed form.

 Personnel Action